 - A operating prohibition of at least three years

 If the Impaired Operation/ Operating over .08/ Refusal involves bodily harm or death, the penalties are greater (contact Mike for details)

 There are many possible defenses to this type of charge, however every case is different.
 Once an experienced lawyer like Mike has gone through the details and understands your case, he can give you an honest opinion of your chances.How long will I be suspended from driving?

 If you are convicted or plead guilty, on your first offence you will received a minimum of a one year suspension from the day you go to court.Are there other consequences to think about?

 On top of the driving suspension, you will face a minimum of a $1000 fine plus a surcharge for your first offence.
 Further, you will have to reapply to get your licence and follow several conditions including taking courses and possibly having an Ignition Interlock (blow-box) installed in your vehicle.
 Once you have your licence back, you will then face several years of drastically increased insurance premiums.Can I get my licence back sooner?

 Yes, there are some possibilities.
-In Alberta, there is a possibility of getting the Ignition Interlock (blow-box) installed in your vehicle after as little as three months after court.
+In Alberta, there is a possibility of getting the Ignition Interlock (blow-box) installed in your vehicle even after being sentenced in court to a an operating prohibition.
 Mike will explain your options based on your situation.What if I have a prior conviction?